Leo Hirschfield: Death

 By early 1922, Hirschfield was wealthy, and his businesses were doing well.
 However, he was despondent over his long illness and his wife's mental breakdown, which left her committed in a sanitarium.
-On January 13, 1922, while staying at the Hotel Monterey in New York City, he took a revolver and intentionally killed himself via a gunshot to the head.
+On January 13, 1922, while staying at the Hotel Monterey in New York City, he killed himself, shooting himself in the head with a revolver.
 He left a note stating that he was "sorry, but could not help it."
 He was declared dead at Knickerbocker Hospital.
 He was survived by his daughter, who was married to an Arthur Ludwig.